Article Overview: Pros & Cons of Living in Houston, Texas

 To that end, you’ll need to get used to the smell of citronella candles and bug spray while living in Houston.
-The mosquitos are aggressive and prolific multipliers, causing a headache and a half.
+The mosquitos are aggressive and prolific multipliers.

-Well, this con of living in Houston probably doesn’t need much explanation.
-Simply put, you’ll definitely need to own a car while living in Texas because things are spread far apart and public transportation leaves much to be desired.
-Also, Texans love (big) cars, especially trucks.
+This con of living in Houston probably doesn’t need much explanation.
+Simply put, you’ll definitely need to own a car while living in Houston because things are spread far apart and public transportation leaves much to be desired.
+Also, Houston residents love (big) cars, especially trucks.

 Make sure to account for the cost of gas and vehicle maintenance if you’re moving to Houston from a city with decent public transportation.

 As mentioned, you’ll need a car to get around while living in Texas.
 And because the majority of residents living in Houston own a car, the city’s roadways, especially during peak travel times, are congested like you wouldn’t believe.

-Getting from Point A to Point at times feels like an exercise in pure aggravation.
+Getting from Point A to Point B at times feels like an exercise in pure aggravation.

-Jokes aside, Houston traffic is ranked third worst in the country for traffic.
+Jokes aside, Houston is ranked the third worst in the country for traffic.
 It’s estimated that the average commuter spends 49 hours a year sitting in traffic, which is a hell of a lot of time.